senithkay/vscode-extensions-public/README.md

 ## Documentation

-The [Ballerina VS Code Extension Documentation](https://wso2.com/ballerina/vscode/docs/) describe the functionalities of this extension in detail.
+The [Ballerina VS Code Extension Documentation](https://wso2.com/ballerina/vscode/docs/) describes the functionalities of this extension in detail.

 ## Ask for Help